 Organization Users

 The Users panel displays the list of users within the organization.
 Users can be added here or through the Network Users list, or a user can use the “Register for a new account” link on the logon page.
-See the section on creating new users below for details on this process.
+See the section on Creating a new user below for details on this process.

-Note: It is highly recommended that users go through the new user registration process described next rather than have administrator manually create them to reduce the need for administrators to handle user credentials.
+Note: It is highly recommended that users go through the new user registration process rather than have administrator manually create them to reduce the need for administrators to handle user credentials.

 Organization DataMarts

 The DataMarts panel displays the list of DataMarts within the organization.
 A DataMart can be added here or through the Network DataMarts.
-See the section on creating new DataMarts below for details on this process.
+See the section on Creating a new DataMart below for details on this process.

 Organization Security Groups

 Users may be assigned rights directly or indirectly through Security Groups.
-A Security Group has one or more rights assigned to them.
+A Security Group has one or more rights assigned to it.
 Users may be a member of one or more Security Groups where they inherit the rights of the group.
 A Security Group may itself inherit the rights of another Security Group to form a hierarchy of rights.
 An Organization may have one or more Security Groups that may be assigned to users of the organization or to users of another organization within the organizational group.
 Note that Projects also have a set of predefined Security Groups that are specific to a given project.
-Together security groups all administrators to configure in essence roles to the assigned to users that participate in projects or administer their organization, its users and DataMarts.
+Together security groups allow administrators to configure roles for users.
 Custom security groups may be created, configured, and assigned to users in addition to the predefined set.

 NOTE: It is recommended that rights be assigned to users through Security Groups rather than by directly assigning a right to specific user.

+To make a security group inherit another security group, click the name of the security group that will inherit the rights.
+Click Add on the next screen and select the security group that the rights should be inherited from.